9dots/tech-and-tape/3-5/grade-3-archived/lesson-plans/lesson-1.md

 ## 5. Elaborate: Debrief (10 min)
 Participation: Whole Class

-- [ ] **Reflection** Students reflect on how it feels to be wrong as they set norms for how they will treat themselves and their peers when they encounter bugs.
+- [ ] **Reflection:** Students reflect on how it feels to be wrong in order to set norms for how they will treat themselves and others when they encounter bugs.

 > > “As coders, we are going to be wrong sometimes.
 It is part of the process of creating good code.
 It is about how we act and what we do when we make a mistake that defines the kind of coder we are.
 On your sticky notes answer these two questions:"